-For EN 61000-4-3 Radiated RF Immunity, the controller meets Performance Criteria B. In environments where severe radio-frequency interference (RFI) is present, the pH electrode and the WiFi module can be affected.
+For EN 61000-4-3 Radiated RF Immunity, the controller meets Performance Criteria B. In environments where severe radio-frequency interference (RFI) is present, the controller may reboot/restart.
 If this occurs, the controller should be relocated away from the electromagnetic interference (EMI) source.